easemob/easemob-uikit-reactnative/docs/v3/en/qa.en.md

 1. Remove the `expo-updates` dependency from the `package.json` configuration file.
 2. Disable `expo-updates` by modifying the `EXUpdatesEnabled` property in the `Expo.plist` file.
 3. Use the command `eas build` to build the project.

+#### Create expo project and integrate uikit problem

+The react-native project created with expo cannot compile and run `uikit` normally.

+Reference: The `expo` project created by default does not have `native` configuration.
+You need to use `npx expo prebuild` to create `ios` and `android` folders and configurations.
+In this way, `uikit` can be compiled and run normally.